sathomas/jsDataV.is/src/text/ch8/05-routes.md

 }
 ```

-To trigger this method, we can add one more statement to the model's initialization.
-We'll tell Backbone.js that whenever the model changes, call the `fetchGps` method.
+To trigger this method, we'll tell Backbone.js that whenever the model changes, it should call the `fetchGps` method.
 Backbone.js will detect just such a change when the `fetch` response arrives and populates the model, at which time our code can safely check `isGpsActivity` and make the additional request.

 ``` {.javascript .numberLines}
 initialize: function(attrs, options) {